Jax-Luo/Segmentation-Information-with-Attention-Integration-for-Classification-of-Breast-tumor-in-Ultrasound/README.md

 ## Dataset
+TCIs are resized into a unified 224 × 224 and are one-channel gray images, and the format is JPG.
 The ultrasound data set can be obtained at the link 'http://wisemed.cn/index.php/index/doctor.html'.

 ## Requirements